 With DUB, the bleeding is unpredictable as it may be excessively heavy or light and may be prolonged, frequent, or random.
 As DUB is a diagnosis of exclusion, other causes for hormonal imbalance including polycystic ovary syndrome (PCOS) must be considered.

 Endometrial or uterine polyps are growths that occur in the endometrium (the inner lining of the uterus) and are usually noncancerous (benign) but may cause problems with fertility or heavy or irregular vaginal bleeding.
 Endometrial polyps usually occur in women who are between 40-50 years old and can also occur after menopause.

 Cervical polyps are growths that occur on the cervix.
-They are common especially in women who have had children.
-Cervical polyps can cause heavy menstrual bleeding, intermenstrual bleeding or bleeding after sex (post coital bleeding).
+They are common, especially in women who have had children.
+Cervical polyps can cause heavy menstrual bleeding, intermenstrual bleeding, or after sex (post-coital).